Netflix/falcor/documentation/model.md

 ## Setting Values Using the Model

 In addition to retrieving values from a DataSource using a Model, you can also use a Model to set values into a DataSource.
 Set operations immediately write to the Model's local cache, and then write to the DataSource.
 That means that changes are reflected on the client immediately.
-However, if the attempt to modify the data in the DataSource fails, the Model's cache will eventually be updated the post-set value of the DataSource.
+However, if the attempt to modify the data in the DataSource fails, the Model's cache will eventually be updated with the post-set value of the DataSource.
 This is sometimes referred to as eventual consistency.

-With setting information using the Model, developers are usually trying to do one of the following operations:
+When setting information using the Model, developers are usually trying to do one of the following operations:

 1. Set a single value
 2. Set values using multiple PathValue objects